Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/image-from-snapshot.md

 To find detailed instructions, how to Install and configure OpenStack CLI, see the article: [Installation OpenStack CLI](https://docs.ventuscloud.eu/tutorials-advanced/installation-openstack-cli/)*
 {{% /notice %}}

-2. Place RC File of the created CLI User, named *dev1CLIuser*, to your Virtual Machine and execute it starting with dot:
+- place RC File of the created CLI User, named *dev1CLIuser*, to your Virtual Machine and execute it starting with dot:
     `vi dev1-openrc`
     `. dev1-openrc`